-1. Effective Communication
+1. Effective communication

 All great leaders are good communicators; they have the ability to get their point across in a constructive manner and have strong interpersonal skills.
 They must master all forms of communication, including one-on-ones, company meetings and in written form.
-You should have the ability to be sensitive to people’s situations and give them the time to share their thoughts and problems.
+You should have the ability to be sensitive to personal situations and give them the time to share their thoughts and problems.

-A successful leader doesn’t wait for things to happen; they are proactive and they anticipate desired results.
+A successful leader doesn’t wait for things to happen; they are proactive, and they anticipate desired results.
 They identify threats and take action against them.
-They are constantly thinking of ways to improve and do better; whether that goal is business-related or personal, they always strive to do better.
+They are constantly thinking of ways to improve and do better.
+Whether that goal is business-related or personal, they always strive to do better.

-3. Ability to Motivate
+3. Ability to motivate

 This fire in their belly comes from their passion and pride to be the best and to achieve more than they ever expected.
-And as the great Maya Angelou once said: ‘Nothing will work unless you do’.
-So if you want to encourage, you need to show people how.
+And as the great Maya Angelou once said: “Nothing will work unless you do.”
+So, if you want to encourage, you need to show people how.

 Analytical skills are also one of the key characteristics of a good manager.
-If you are a good analyst, you will be able to make correct decisions and solve problems effectively. ‘…Analytical skills often prove vital in navigating through the situation.
-If you are struggling with uncertainty or doubt, an analytical approach can help to put you on the right track.’
+If you are a good analyst, you will be able to make the correct decisions and solve problems effectively.
+Analytical skills are vital to navigate your team through difficult situations.
+If you or your team are filled with doubt, an analytical approach will help you get back on the right course.

-Creative thinking skills are essential when it comes to leadership roles; you need to be able to think outside of the box and come up with new and innovative ideas at any given moment.
+Creative thinking skills are essential when it comes to leadership roles.
+You need to be able to think outside of the box and come up with new and innovative ideas at any given moment.
 You can also encourage your staff members to come up with new ideas that enhance the overall growth of the business.

-When you are really passionate about a project, it’s very difficult to let go of certain tasks and hand them over to colleagues to complete.
+When you are really passionate about a project, it’s difficult to let go of certain tasks and hand them over to colleagues to complete.
 However, if you hired correctly, you’ll know where people’s strengths lie, and will be able to get the best-qualified person for the job to complete it.
 Roy Morejon, president and co-founder of Enventys Partners, says: “Delegation goes hand-in-hand with building relationships with teams, because it requires playing to your employees’ strengths.
 Strong delegation skills empower employees and ensure they feel valued, trusted, and respected.”

 A good and effective leader is adaptable to unexpected situations and problems.
 Being flexible allows you to pick up and drop tasks when needed and in order of priority.
 Another important factor is allowing your staff to be flexible — you’ll be much more respected if you offer them better working conditions, giving them a good work-life balance.

-When you are open and honest with your team, you’ll open the path for truthful behaviour.
+When you are open and honest with your team, you’ll open the path for truthful behavior.
 Your staff will respect you and your decisions and, in turn, will make better choices.
 The same policy goes for your relationship with clients and suppliers — good leaders always have a truthful line of communication.

-As a manager, you will have to communicate with staff, upper management, customers, suppliers and competitors.
+As a manager, you will have to communicate with staff, upper management, customers, suppliers, and competitors.
 You will need to be able to negotiate correctly, ensuring your reputation is not put on the line.
 If you are purchasing a high order, you could negotiate on the price to increase profits and save costs.
-Many people think this is an easy skill to learn but the art of appropriate negotiation takes a while to master.
+Many people think this is an easy skill to learn, but the art of appropriate negotiation takes a while to master.

-When things are falling through the gaps, encourage your team members to do better, pick themselves up and carry on.
+When things are falling through the gaps, encourage your team members to do better, pick themselves up, and carry on.
 Don’t shout at them or make them feel intimidated; it’s neither effective nor productive.
-To make the workplace a happy environment, create a few rewards to boost morale; this could be afternoon cupcakes or Friday beers, for example.
+To make the workplace a happy environment, create a few rewards to boost morale—this could be afternoon cupcakes or Friday beers, for example.

-14. Industry Expertise
+14. Industry expertise

 In order to be a great leader, you need to know the ins and outs of your specific field.
-You are the person with solutions to problems, and should possess the voice of authority.
+You are the person with solutions to problems and should possess the voice of authority.
 This expertise must also determine important decisions and help you understand what is and isn’t possible for each position.
 For example, a good website design leader won’t ask his or her team to build a website function that isn’t feasible.
 Instead, the leader should suggest an alternative.

 The most respected leaders display integrity and honesty, gaining the trust and loyalty of employees and clients.
 If you are trustworthy, employees will want to work harder and deliver better results.
 Trusted leaders don’t have a large staff turnover rate, as workers feel satisfied in their position with a good motivator and teacher behind them.

-16. Time Management
+16. Time management